-Team-building activities are games, meetings or events designed to motivate members of a group to get to know and respect one another.
-Often, businesses use team-building activities as a way to build trust and communication among people who regularly work together professionally.
+Team building activities are games, meetings, events or other activities designed to motivate members of a group to get to know and connect with one another.
+Businesses often use team building activities as a way to build trust, rapport and communication among employees.

-- Communication: Most team-building activities require thoughtful communication to win the game or solve the problem.
-Your employees will transfer the communication skills they develop during the team-building activity to their professional relationships.
+- Communication: Most team building activities require thoughtful communication to win the game or solve the problem.
+Your employees can refine and carry these communication skills forward in their professional relationships.

-- Problem-solving: When your employees have low-pressure opportunities to solve problems as a team, they’ll perform better when faced with problem-solving in a real-world scenario.
+- Problem-solving: When your employees have low-pressure opportunities to solve problems as a team, they can develop their problem-solving, creativity and innovation skills for future challenges and tasks.

-- Trust: Usually, team-building activities involve everyone in the company.
-Everyone from upper management to entry-level has an opportunity to work together, fostering trust for one another and the organization.
+- Trust: Everyone from upper management to entry-level has an opportunity to work together, fostering trust across departments and management tiers.

 Different types of team building